cr0cK/mockify/README.md

 ## Features

 * Save query and response of API(s)
-* Mock them exactly with the same results
+* Mock the exact same request with exact same results

-## Features in the pipe
+## Roadmap

+* Customize recorded sessions (edit response and request content, status code, headers)
-* Customize queries by updating the response, the status code, the delay, etc. in order to test your app with some unexpected scenarios
+* Add delay for proxy responses to test unexpected scenarios
-* Use the webapp to have nicer logs and to keep track of the history
+* Enhance webapp logs to keep track of history
-* Use the procKr own api to manipule it in your code
+* Use procKr own api to manipule it in your code

-## Installation

-* clone this repository
-* npm install
-* bower install
-* ./gulp build
-* ./gulp serve

-Go to localhost:3000